2018 Hamilton Tiger-Cats season

-The 2018 Hamilton Tiger-Cats season was the 61st season for the team in the Canadian Football League and their 69th overall.
+The 2018 Hamilton Tiger-Cats season was the 61st season for the team in the Canadian Football League (CFL) and their 69th overall.
 The Tiger-Cats improved upon their 6–12 record from 2017 and clinched a playoff berth and home playoff date during their bye in week 17 following the Montreal Alouettes' loss to the Calgary Stampeders.
 After defeating the BC Lions in the East Semi-Final, the Tiger-Cats lost to the Ottawa Redblacks in the East Final.
 This was the third season under general manager Eric Tillman and first full season under head coach June Jones following his interim role the year before.

 Offseason

 Notable signings

 During the offseason, the Tiger-Cats signed controversial free agent quarterback Johnny Manziel, who played two seasons with the Cleveland Browns in the National Football League (NFL) before being released in 2015 for incidents on and off the field.
 The Manziel signing was part of a tumultuous negotiation process that lasted over a year.